7. GraphOS metrics & client awareness

 Fields page in Studio

 And once again we can dive deeper.
-Click the metrics button for the to navigate to a detailed view.
+Click on a to navigate to a detailed view.

 https://studio.apollographql.com